hmrc/disa-returns/resources/public/api/conf/common/overview.md

 HMRC may contact you to discuss your request and confirm eligibility.

-If access is approved, you will receive confirmation by email.
-You must then subscribe your software application to the API.
-To do this, return to your software application in your Developer Hub account and select 'API subscriptions' from the left-hand menu.
-Locate the relevant API in the list and select 'Show' to expand the version details.
-Then select 'Yes' to subscribe your application.
+If your access is approved, you will get a confirmation email and your software application will be subscribed to the API.

 If you are not signed in, or access has not yet been granted, the Endpoints section will not display a link.
 You may see 'Not applicable' or 'Request access' instead.